Skip links

 The Four Core Skill Sets of DBT

 DBT provides a toolkit of coping strategies grouped into four essential modules.
 They’re each designed to address underlying emotional vulnerabilities and behaviors, which can be vital for breaking the cycle of addiction.
+Group skills training offers a structured environment where participants learn and practice these skills together.
+DBT skills groups differ from general support groups by focusing on teaching practical tools and structured lessons developed from dialectical behavior therapy principles.

 Mindfulness

 Distress tolerance provides individuals with practical tools to endure challenging moments without resorting to impulsive actions.
 Developing this skill helps people tolerate discomfort and uncertainty, lessening the urge to escape these feelings through harmful behaviors.
 Techniques such as distraction, grounding, and self-soothing are often used to manage crises safely.
+Problem-solving is also taught in DBT skills groups to help individuals manage difficult situations more effectively.

 How DBT Can Help with Addiction Treatment